Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

 \section{Data Preprocessing and Feature Extractions}

-In this section, we begin by outlining the DBP sequence from three distinct perspectives.
-Next, we utilize five different algorithms to extract features from these perspectives \citep{guan2022mv}.
-Finally, we use MvRVFL to combine these features and develop the predictor for identifying DBPs.
-Figure \ref{Flowchart of the model construction} illustrates the flowchart of the model construction process.
+In this part, we first describe the DBP sequence from three different viewpoints.
+Next, five distinct algorithms are employed to derive features from these various viewpoints \cite{guan2022mv}.
+Finally, the MvRVFL model is leveraged to integrate the extracted features and construct the predictor for detecting DNA-binding proteins (DBPs).
+Fig \ref{Flowchart of the model construction} illustrates the flowchart of the model construction process.